adlerenno/IncidenceTypeRePair/README.md

    optional options:
-    -f,--format        [format]         format of the RDF graph; keep empty to auto detect the format possible values: "turtle", "ntriples", "nquads", "trig", "hyperedge" --overwrite                      overwrite if the output file exists -v,--verbose                        print advanced information
+    -f,--format        [format]         format of the RDF graph; keep empty to auto detect the format possible values: "turtle", "ntriples", "nquads", "trig", "hyperedge", "cornell_hypergraph"
+       --overwrite                      overwrite if the output file exists -v,--verbose                        print advanced information

    options to influence the resulting size and the runtime to browse the graph (optional):
-       --max-rank      [rank]           maximum rank of edges, set to 0 to remove limit (default: 12) --monograms                      enable the replacement of monograms
-       --factor        [factor]         number of blocks of a bit sequence that are grouped into a superblock (default: 8) --sampling      [sampling]       sampling value of the dictionary; a value of 0 disables sampling (default: 32) --no-rle                         disable run-length encoding
+       --max-rank      [rank]           maximum rank of edges, set to 0 to remove limit (default: 128) --monograms                      enable the replacement of monograms (default: false) --factor        [factor]         number of blocks of a bit sequence that are grouped into a superblock (default: 64) --sampling      [sampling]       sampling value of the dictionary; a value of 0 disables sampling (default: 0) --no-rle                         disable run-length encoding
        --no-table                       do not add an extra table to speed up the decompression of the neighborhood for an specific label
        --rrr                            use bitsequences based on R. Raman, V. Raman, and S. S. Rao [experimental] (needs -DWITH_RRR=on)
-                                        --factor can also be applied to this type of bit sequences
+                                        --factor is also applied to this type of bit sequences

  * to read a compressed RDF graph: